M31-Capital/Investment_Theses/english/Arweave(AR).md

 Quantifying the TAM taking into consideration current web2 cloud storage Market:
 Current Market Size : $74.6bn projected to grow to $390bn by 2028.
 IT and telecommunications is 16% of this market, and with data that is of historical significance, Telecommunication and IT has a higher need of permanence.

-Current Market Cap of web3 File storage protocols :
+Current Market Cap of Web3 file storage protocols :
+* Filecoin – $1.6Bn
 * Arweave – $643m
-* Filecoin – $1.55bn
 * Siacoin – $276m
-* Storj – $73.1m
+* Storj – $73m

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/96482943/170776493-edd2c986-2829-4d66-ad8a-55ea86ec0cb6.png">

 ## Valuation
-We can try valuing the token based on potential revenues earned.
-Currently the protocol stores ~1344x less data than Filecoin, 41x less data than Sia, and 143x less data than Storj, yet is higher in terms of supply side revenue earned.
-Assuming data capture increases between 100x and 1200x – we can assume revenues will increase by the same amount – as costs are upfront and assuming price stays more or less level.
+The token can be valued based on potential revenue.
+Currently the protocol stores ~1,344x less data than Filecoin, 41x less data than Sia, and 143x less data than Storj, yet is higher in terms of supply side revenue earned.
+Assuming data capture increases between 100x and 1,200x, we can assume revenue will increase by the same amount as costs are upfront, holding price constant.

 Conservative – assuming revenues and data capture increase by 250x in Y1 and grow 10% YoY.